The College of New Jersey Logo

 Certificate of Eligibility with Advanced Standing (CEAS)

-The Certificate of Eligibility with Advanced Standing (CEAS) is a credential issued to an individual who has completed a teacher preparation program and has met the basic requirements for certification including academic study and applicable test requirements.
+Students (US citizens) who complete the TESL certificate through one of TCNJ’s domestic programs will be eligible for a Certificate of Eligibility with Advanced Standing (CEAS).
+This credential issued to an individual who has completed a teacher preparation program and met the basic certification requirements, including academic study and applicable test requirements.
 The CEAS authorizes an individual to seek and accept employment in NJ public schools requiring certification.
 The CEAS is issued to an individual who does not hold an NJ Standard certificate or has not completed two years of full-time teaching under a valid out-of-state instructional certificate.
-Students seeking to obtain a CEAS must apply with the NJ’s Department of Education at the point of graduation.
 The CEAS application portal can be accessed on TCNJ’s Certification Office’s website.

 Standard Certificate

-Students (US citizens) successfully completing the MA in school counseling may apply for a standard certificate with the NJ’s Department of Education.
+Students (US citizens) who complete the MA in school counseling may apply for a standard certificate with the NJ Department of Education.

 Top